Luxury Holidays to Malaysia 2015

-Turquoise Holidays Top 5 Reasons To Visit Malaysia
+Turquoise Holidays Top 5 Reasons To have a Luxury Holiday to Malaysia

 1. A visit to Sepilok Rehabilitation Centre is a truly privileged encounter with orang-utans living wild in the reserve.
 The rangers place fruit and sugar cane on the feeding platform, approximately 60 feet from your viewing area where these human like primates come for their morning feed.
 It''s a magical experience for all, as the trees begin to shake, and a flash of orange appears!